by Jennifer Ellis

 “Ugh.
 This totally blows.
 I wanna go out for a smoke,” Lisa whined as she pulled her long thick black hair into a ponytail.

 I was seething.
 I wanted to yank her by her perfect pony tail tell her to go and fuck herself and that I hope she gets lung cancer and dies.
 But I didn’t want to risk losing the skinny bitch as my friend to maintain my cool kid status.
 I rationalized that because she was a model, and being thin was kind of like, hello, a job requirement, it was just her way of saying “Sorry man, that totally sucks.”
 Yeah, I’m sure she didn’t mean “I’d rather die from a terminal illness than shop at Cotton Ginny Plus with your fat ass.”

 When a thin, pretty, popular girl wanted to be friends with me, it made me feel hot and thin by osmosis.
 At the very least it made me feel like I was protected when we would walk down the halls together.
-Like a skinny bitch bully repellant.
+Like a skinny friend bully repellant.
 But, now it was feeling like I was sleeping with the enemy (oh my God I LOVE that move!?
 Straighten up those cans Julia!
-P.S Now that I’m an adult I totally know people like her psycho husband who make me want to jump off a boat an on a bus to Iowa)
+P.S Now that I’m an adult, I totally know people like her psycho husband who would make me want to jump off a boat an onto a bus headed to Iowa)

 So, yeah, I said nothing.
 And I didn’t say anything for the rest of the year.
 We still hung out, but I secretly hated her and hated myself more for not standing up for myself.